-Michael Jackson Shocking Tell-All : Daughter Speaks Out On Sexual Assault Accusations, Depression, And Even Potential Murder
+Michael Jackson Shocking Tell-All: Daughter Speaks Out On Sexual Assault Accusations, Depression, And Even Potential Murder

 Jackson admitted that she had been sexually assaulted at 14 years old by a stranger.

-Jackson also went into some detail about her current relationship with her mother, Debbie Rowe, whom she did not know until she was 10 years old.
+Jackson also went into some detail about her current relationship with her mother, Debbie Rowe, who she did not know until she was 10-years-old.

 regram from @crfashionbook xoxo